FASB and IASB on sublease contracts

-The FASB and IASB decided that an intermediate lessor (that is, an entity that is both a lessee and a lessor of the same underlying asset) should account for a head lease and a sublease as two separate contracts unless those contracts meet the contract combinations guidance adopted by the Boards at the April 2014 joint Board meeting.
+The Boards [FASB and IASB] decided that an intermediate lessor (that is, an entity that is both a lessee and a lessor of the same underlying asset) should account for a head lease and a sublease as two separate contracts unless those contracts meet the contract combinations guidance adopted by the Boards at the April 2014 joint Board meeting.*

 The FASB decided that, when classifying a sublease, an intermediate lessor should determine the classification of the sublease with reference to the underlying asset (for example, the item of property, plant, and equipment that is the subject of the lease), rather than with reference to the right-of-use (ROU) asset arising from the head lease.*

-LeaseQuery Comments: So the test for capital leases should be determined based on the fair value of the underlying asset, NOT based on the fair value of the ROU asset.
+Our comments: So the test for capital leases should be determined based on the fair value of the underlying asset and not based on the fair value of the ROU asset.

 The IASB decided that, when classifying a sublease, an intermediate lessor should determine the classification of the sublease with reference to the ROU asset arising from the head lease.*